glasnt/reclusive-pomegranate/README.md

  * Make a markdown file, e.g. `myslides.md`
  * Use these fancy shortcuts to extend the default functionality of the markdown format
  * run `ruby preparse.rb myslides.md`
-  * defaults to standard out, or to the specifed file
+ * defaults to standard out, or to the specified file

+Bonus `*.rc` entry: `alias podium-parser="fswatch . | (while read; do /path/to/reclusive-pomegranate/preparse.rb myslides.txt slides.md; done)"

 ## Shortcuts